-- Each process P_i is the composition of two MMT automata: - Q_i is i's portion of the PSynchFD algorithm.
+- Each process P_i is the composition of two TIOA with bounds: - Q_i is i's portion of the PSynchFD algorithm.
 It includes:

-stop; input action.
+stop_i input action.

 informed-stopped_i output actions.

 R_i is the main automaton.
 It includes:

 informed-stopped; inputs (which are matched with Q; outputs); stopped state variable, that keeps track of the set of failed processes, i.e. processes j for which it has received the inputs informed-stopped(j);